Learn About the Top Ten Expatriate Careers in 2019

 2. Resort Staff

 The tourism industry is the perfect balance for people who are continuous adventure seekers but also want the stability of a career.
-If travelling is one of your biggest passions, a wonderful benefit of getting involved in the tourism field is that it allows you to help others fulfil their biggest dreams and desires to travel the world.
+If travelling is one of your biggest passions, a wonderful benefit of getting involved in the tourism field is that it allows you to help others fulfill their biggest dreams and desires to travel the world.
 The flexibility of working in tourism is another important benefit to consider.
 If you prefer an office position while on your downtime for travelling, you can easily obtain a job for a local travel agency; however, if you prefer to maintain an active lifestyle you can find jobs as a flight attendant or a tour guide.

 Joining the education field is always a satisfying and enjoyable opportunity.
 There are many options that one can take as an expatriate that is wanting to get into education.
 Whether you decide that private tutoring is the way for you, or take the more traditional approach and teach a full classroom, both options will surely satisfy your teaching desires.
 Teaching abroad is a wonderful opportunity to expand your skills as it allows you to work with a diverse group of people, as well as allows you to expand your experiences and connections with those in your new community.